garootman/symbiosis-api-client/README.md

 # symbiosis-client-py

-Python client for [Symbiosis Finance](https://symbiosis.finance/) REST API
+- Python client for [Symbiosis Finance](https://symbiosis.finance/) REST API
+- Client relies on [JS SDK ](https://github.com/symbiosis-finance/js-sdk) in part of  [configuration file](https://github.com/symbiosis-finance/js-sdk/blob/main/src/crosschain/config/mainnet.ts).
+If there is a new commit, Client will raise `InvalidCommit`

 ## ToDo Plan: